KellyWYChin/Nutricia/README.md

 Author: Kelly Wen-Yu Chin

-### ‼️ Due to the confidential reasons, this file is only for sharing statistics concepts and some useful coding.
+### ‼️Due to the confidential reasons, this file is only for sharing statistics applications and some useful coding.

 # Background